-You are driving through a densely wooded area, filled with twists and turns, and, out of the blue, you see a startled deer, running helter-skelter.
-Frightened by the glare of the headlights, the animal looks vulnerable.
-You brake hard, and wait till the deer finds its way back into the safety of the woods.
-Deer are known to be timid animals, and if you live in an area that teems with deer population, then you may have looked for them either to hunt or know and photograph them.
-Let’s know more about the deer of this world.
+Picture this.
+You are driving through a thick, wooded area, full of twists and turns, when out of the blue you see a startled deer running this way and that.
+Frightened by the glare of the headlights, the animal looks small and vulnerable.
+You brake hard, and wait until the deer finds its way back into the safety of the woods.

 White-tailed Deer